 Getting to know you.
 Because it is such a personal decision, all reputable coaches should either offer a free initial session or a way to back out of whatever package you purchased if, when you do meet, you don’t click.

 Online or in person.
-The internet means that you have access to coaches all over the country and the world.
+The internet means you can access coaches all over the country and the world.
 If you are in a small town or are very mobile yourself, you may want to look online to find the best coach and develop a relationship using Google Hangouts, phone, text, and email.
-If you really want to be able to whiteboard out your ideas in person, you may want to limit your search to someone who is local.
+If you want to be able to whiteboard out your ideas in person, you may want to limit your search to someone local.

 Style and tone.
-Style and tone are also important and you can find coaches on every section of the spectrum.
-If you are looking for someone who is centered in spirituality and your aura and uses crystals in their work, you can find someone who does that.
-If you are looking for a “just the facts” coach who is totally results-oriented and pragmatic, you can find that too.
+Style and tone are also important; you can find coaches to suit every need.
+If you are looking for someone who is centered on spirituality and your aura and uses crystals in their work, you can find someone who does that.
+If you are looking for a “just the facts” coach who is results-oriented and pragmatic, you can find that too.
 And, you can find everything in between.

 Your specific needs.
 What other components are important for you when looking for a coach?
-If you’ve had an unsuccessful coach before, you may have a “do not want” list.
-I know that when I am working with coaches, I need someone who will focus on what I need to improve on and only focus on my accomplishments when I am forgetting to take the time to celebrate them or am being hard on myself.
-You don’t ever want to roll your eyes with your coach or feel like they aren’t serving your end goal.
-Make sure you get clear on what you do and don’t want and go out and find the perfect match for you – with over 50,000 coaches out there, you’re bound to find the right one for you!
+If you’ve had an unsuccessful coach, you may have a “do not want” list.
+I know that when working with coaches, I need someone who will focus on what I need to improve on and only focus on my accomplishments when I forget to take the time to celebrate them or am being hard on myself.
+You never want to roll your eyes with your coach or feel like they aren’t serving your end goal.
+Make sure you get clear on what you do and don’t want, and go out and find the perfect match for you – with over 70,000 coaches out there, you’re bound to find the right one for you!

 Working with me as a coach